- Gather the facts - the allegation, evidence, and the employee's past record.

 - Inform the employee in writing, explaining the reason for the hearing and when it will take place; allow the employee at least three working days' notice to prepare a case.

 - Arrange for any witnesses, or evidence you or the employee want to present at the hearing, to be available.

-- 4 Inform the employee that they have the right to bring a colleague (or union representative) to the hearing.
+- Tell the employee that they can bring a colleague (or union representative) to the hearing.

-- 10 Clarify any mitigating circumstances for example, if the employee was unaware of the rules, or if similar behaviour is widespread.
+- Clarify any mitigating circumstances for example, if the employee was unaware of the rules, or similar behaviour is widespread.

 - investigate thoroughly beforehand